drivelling-spinel/tartar/README.md

 There, TARTAR directory contains latest version of the port including TARTAR.EXE and additional assets and files required to run it.
-EXTRAS document above describes the contents of DEMOS and GOODIES directories.
+EXTRAS document above describes the contents of GOODIES directories.

 ### Playing Doom with TARTAR